 Child Protection Referrals Procedure Whistleblowing Procedure Advocacy and Independent Visitors Procedure Allegations Against Staff Procedure

 2. Representations

-Children and young people should be positively encouraged and supported to have their say and make suggestions about:
+Young people should be positively encouraged and supported to have their say and make suggestions about:

 - Improving the care they receive

 - Influencing their learning

 - The running of the home

 - Making representations and comments about their future plans.